Mukhtar Auezov: Biography

 "The young Auezov, according to the testimonies of the pedagogues, was marked for his impeccable attention, extraordinary gifts, slim build and aristocratic self-belief.
-He was an extraordinary sportsman and represented “Yarysh F C”, which at the time was the best football team in the city."
+He was an extraordinary sportsman and represented "Yarysh F C", which at the time was the best football team in the city."

-Mukhtar Auezov joined the faculty of a large state school, and he also worked holding various positions in the local government in Semipalatinsk with the Kazakh Central Executive Committee and in Orenburg.
+Auezov joined the faculty of a large state school, and he also worked holding various positions in the local government in Semipalatinsk with the Kazakh Central Executive Committee and in Orenburg.

 In the summer of 1917, Auezov married a 15-year-old girl named Raihan.
 They had a daughter together in 1918 who they named Mugamilya (she lived until 2009), and a year later, in 1919, a son (who died in infancy).
 They got divorced in 1920.

 In 1928 Mukhtar Auezov graduated from the Philological Faculty of Leningrad State University and completed his PhD at the University of Tashkent.
 During the 1930s, his endeavors as a professional writer began to take off.
 Mukhtar Auezov died during an operation in Moscow on 27 June 1961.
 He was buried in the Central Cemetery, Almaty.
 On his grave there stands a bust created by Yevgeny Vuchetich.

 After his death in 1961, the Government of the Republic Kazakhstan decided to perpetuate the name of the writer.
 The Institute of Literature and Art of the Academy of Sciences was renamed as the Auezov Institute of Literature and Art of the Academy of Sciences.
 The Kazakh State Academic Drama Theatre, the Auezov Home Museum, a school, a street and an urban area in Almaty also bear his name.
 Also the M. O. Auezov South Kazakhstan State University in Shymkent was named after him.

-On July 21, 2022, President of Kazakhstan Kassym-Jomart Tokayev unveiled a bust of Mukhtar Auezov in Kyrgyzstan.
+On 21 July 2022, President of Kazakhstan Kassym-Jomart Tokayev unveiled a bust of Mukhtar Auezov in Kyrgyzstan.

 A selection of his stories were translated by Simon Hollingsworth and Simon Geoghegan and collected in Beauty in Mourning and Other Stories, published by Qazaq Pen Club.